 We have seen new faces in our in-person worship services, and family members have joined our family of faith.

-I officiated baptisms this year, a return since 2019.
+I officiated baptisms this year.

 I guided people through Pastoral Counseling via phone calls, Zoom calls, and in-person meetings in the office.